- What is a colostomy?

 The opening of the skin barrier or wafer of the pouch needs to fit your stoma.
 The opening should be no more than 1/8 inch larger than the stoma.
 Depending on the pouch design, you may need to cut a hole out for your stoma, or the wafer may be sized and pre-cut.
-The size of the whole is important because the wafer is designed to protect the nearby skin from the stoma output and be as gentle to the skin as possible.
+The size of the hole is important because the wafer is designed to protect the nearby skin from the stoma output and be as gentle to the skin as possible.

 After surgery, your stoma may be swollen for about 6 to 8 weeks.
 During this time the stoma should be measured about once a week.
 A measuring card may be included in boxes of pouches, or you can make your own template to match your stoma shape and get the best fit.

 If your colostomy puts out stool at regular, expected times, you may be able to use a stoma cover instead of always wearing a pouch.
 You can place neatly-folded gauze or tissue, dabbed with a small amount of water-soluble lubricant over the stoma, and cover it with a piece of plastic wrap.
 This can be held in place with medical tape, underclothes, or an elastic garment.
 Plastic, ready-made stoma caps (Figure 16) are also available.